mikeeq/mbp-fedora/README.md

         brew install coreutils
         ```

+      - don't worry if `dd` command execution is slow on MacOS, it can take a while due to XNU's poor I/O performance
   - rufus (GPT)- <https://rufus.ie/>, if prompted use DD mode
   - Don't use `livecd-iso-to-disk`, because it's overwriting grub settings!!!
 - Install Fedora